 Where can you get a home warranty?

-To explore your home warranty options, start by asking friends and family for referrals.
-First-hand experiences could give you a good idea of what to expect from a home warranty company.
+To explore your home warranty options, start by asking friends, family and neighbors for recommendations.
+Firsthand experiences could give you a good idea of what to expect from a home warranty company.
 If you are a new homeowner, your realtor may be able to recommend a company.
-Lastly, check with neighbors for home warranty suggestions.
-They may be able to recommend a company they are happy with.

-Before you shop around using the suggestions and referrals you collected, make a list of appliances and systems you want to protect.
-If you have a specialty appliance or system — like a pool or wine cooler — jot it down to ensure your home warranty will cover it.
+Before you shop around using the suggestions you’ve collected, make a list of appliances and systems you want to protect.
+If you have a specialty appliance or system — like a pool or wine cooler — jot it down so you can ensure your home warranty will cover it.

-Get quotes from at least a few home warranty companies with good customer reviews.
-Pick the warranty that protects the most appliances/systems against the most causes of breakdown for the least money.
-Do not forget to factor service fees in as part of the equation.
+Like with home insurance, most experts recommend getting quotes from at least a few home warranty companies (you may want to search for those with good customer reviews).
+Then, you may want to pick the warranty that covers the most appliances/systems against the most causes of breakdown for the least money.
+It might be smart to factor service fees in as part of the equation, too.